azinoveva/torus-deformation/README.md

 #### Star-Like Spot Noise

-Built using Streamlit, NumPy, Plotly, and WebRTC
+Built using Streamlit, NumPy, and Plotly